Skip to main content

 /memory statusOwner-scoped semantic / episodic / procedural counts, recall toggle, and store totals

-/debug stateRaw graph state as pretty-printed JSON
+/debug stateRaw runtime state as pretty-printed JSON

 The old auto-rendered Turn Diagnostics, Stage Timings, and Session Context panels are no longer part of the default chat loop.
-Their underlying diagnostics still exist in graph state and traces; the CLI just no longer prints those panels automatically after every turn.
+Their underlying diagnostics still exist in runtime state and traces; the CLI just no longer prints those panels automatically after every turn.

 Live streaming